-People who live in the Lesser Slave River region play just as hard as they work.
-Regardless of the season, a spectrum of cultural activities can be found.
-Various organizations and individuals play a vital and growing role in the development of arts, culture and heritage in our unique boreal region.
-Some exceptional acts venture here from all parts of Canada - and farther afield - to entertain and inspire.
+In Lesser Slave River we play just as hard as we work.
+Regardless of the season, a spectrum of cultural activities can be found here.
+Local individuals and groups play a vital role in the development of arts, culture and heritage in our unique boreal region.

 Arts & Culture in the Lesser Slave River Region

 Stage North is a non-profit organization that draws music, dance and cultural acts to the area, and organizes events that connect many talented Canadian musicians and performers with Lesser Slave River audiences.
 Local residents Len and Nicola Ramsey, Bill and Ellen Criss, Stacy Kirtio, Dawn Pudlo, Carmen Pearson, Sue Deas, Dave Symington, Sheri Smears and Bruce Beamer make up Stage North, with the support of volunteer sound man Neil Deas.

 The primary space for Stage North is the newly opened Legacy Centre in the Town of Slave Lake.
 This beautiful new theatre is a wonderful place to experience Stage North’s productions.
 Stage North receives grant funding from the Alberta Foundation for the Arts, as well as the generous support of local businesses.

 Contact Stage North by phone at 780.849.3348 | 780.849.3371 | 780.849.2266 or via email at stagenorthassociation (@) gmail.com.